znicholls/netcdf-scm/docs/source/development.rst

 #. ``git push``
 #.
 Make a PR into the `NetCDF-SCM conda feedstock`_
 #.
 If the PR passes (give it at least 10 minutes to run all the CI), merge
 #.
-Check https://anaconda.org/conda-forge/netcdf-scm to double check that the version has increased
+Check https://anaconda.org/conda-forge/netcdf-scm to double check that the version has increased (this can take a few minutes to update)

 .. _`NetCDF-SCM's PyPI`: https://pypi.org/project/netcdf-scm/
 .. _`NetCDF-SCM conda feedstock`: https://github.com/conda-forge/netcdf-scm-feedstock